mkner/robo-time/docs/examples.rst

 Timestamps
 **********

-Example - floating point uptime
+Example - floating point timestamp

 Comparision of floating point timetamp times for all 3 clock types.
 The floating point timestamp time is always dependent on the epoch start